Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

 > **Note**
 >
-> These Attributes support Tizen 4.0 and Higher for Mobile.
+> These attributes support Tizen 4.0 and Higher for Mobile.

 ## Media Controller Shuffle Mode Attributes

-The following table lists all the shuffle mode attributes the client can receive and send the command to:
+The following table lists all the shuffle mode attributes that the client can receive and send the command to:

 **Table: Media controller shuffle mode attributes**